wtepsan/ROI-Approaches-in-HAR/README.md

-# Identifying Product Growth Poles through Analysis of Transportation and Production Data: A Case Study of Longan in the Upper Northern Region of Thailand
+# Comparative Analysis of Adaptive ROI Approaches in Human Action Recognition

-This repository contains the code implemented as part of the research for the paper titled "Identifying Product Growth Poles through Analysis of Transportation and Production Data: A Case Study of Longan in the Upper Northern Region of Thailand", authored by Worawit Tepsan.
+This repository contains the code implemented as part of the research for the paper titled "Comparative Analysis of Adaptive ROI Approaches in Human Action Recognition," authored by Worawit Tepsan, Sitapa Watcharapinchai, Pitiwat Lueangwitchajaroen, and Sorn Sooksatra.
+The paper has been published in 2024 and presents an in-depth analysis of different Adaptive Regions of Interest (ROI) techniques in the field of Human Action Recognition (HAR).

 ## Overview